cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 ---
-title: Install a Single-Node Cloudberry Database
+title: Sandbox of Single-Node Cloudberry Database
 ---

-# Install a Single-Node Cloudberry Database
+# Get a Container for Single-Node Cloudberry Database

-This guide introduces how to quickly install and connect to a single-node Cloudberry Database.
-Following this guide, you can start trying out Cloudberry Database by performing some simple operations or running SQL commands on it.
+This document guide you through how to quickly start and connect to a single-node Cloudberry Database in a docker envoriment.
+You can try out Cloudberry Database by performing some basic operations and running SQL commands.

 > [!NOTE]
-> This guide is intended for testing or development purposes, not for production deployments.
+> This guide is intended for testing or development, DO NOT use for production purpose.

-This guide introduces single-node installation on the following architectures:

-- A standalone machine
-- A pseudo-distributed cluster （Coming soon）
-- A fully-distributed cluster （Coming soon）

 ## Prerequisites

 Before moving on to the installation steps, make sure that your environment meets the following requirements:

-- Operating systems: CentOS 7.6, macOS
-- Required software: Docker Desktop
+- Platform requirement: Any platform with Docker runtime.
+Refer to https://www.docker.com/get-started/ for more.
 - Other dependencies: Git, SSH, and internet connection

-## Install on a standalone machine
+## Build the Sandbox

-This section introduces how to install a single-node Cloudberry Database on a standalone machine, with one master node and two segments in a Docker container.
-In the Docker image, the binary source code of Cloudberry Database v1.3 is compiled.
-This process can run on either x86 or arm (including Mac M1) chips.
+This docker image will complie source code of Cloudberry Database v1.0 which is released in https://github.com/cloudberrydb/cloudberrydb/releases and initialize a single-node cluster with one coordinator and two segments in a Centos 7.9 docker container.
+Both x86 and arm (including Mac M1) chips are supported.

-Following the steps below, Cloudberry Database v1.3 is installed by default.
-If you want to install a different version, replace the source code package in `./configs/cbdb-<XXX>.zip` with your desired one.

-Installation steps:
+Build steps:

-1. Start Docker Desktop and make sure it is running properly on the target standalone machine.
+1. Start Docker Desktop and make sure it is running properly on your host platform.

 2. Download this repository (which is [cloudberry/bootcamp](https://github.com/cloudberrydb/bootcamp)) to the target machine.